Lesbian bar: Significance

-Lesbian bars predate feminist spaces such as bookstores and coffeeshops, and contemporary LGBT services such as community centers and health care centers.
+Lesbian bars predate feminist spaces such as bookstores and coffeehouses, and contemporary LGBT services such as community centers and health care centers.
 While few lesbian-specific bars exist today, lesbian bars have long been sites of refuge, validation, community, and resistance for women whose sexual orientations are considered "deviant" or non-normative.
 They have been spaces for intergenerational community building, where women had the opportunity to come out without being "outed", which can result in the loss of jobs, family, and social status.
 They could, however, also be sites of intense isolation.

 History

-While women in the USA have historically been barred from public spaces promoting alcohol consumption, women's saloon presence rose in the 1920s.
+While women in the United States have historically been barred from public spaces promoting alcohol consumption, women's saloon presence rose in the 1920s.
 Prohibition's speakeasies allowed women to drink publicly more freely.

 Meanwhile, in Weimar Germany, lesbian bars and night clubs were numerous, especially in Berlin.
-Entrepreneur, Elsa Conrad, ran several venues which catered to a lesbian intellectual elite.
-Her bar, Mali und Igel hosted guests such as Marlene Dietrich.
+Entrepreneur Elsa Conrad ran several venues which catered to a lesbian intellectual elite.
+Her bar Mali und Igel hosted guests such as Marlene Dietrich.
+Lotte Hahm was another lesbian activist of that era who created the popular bar Violetta and other events.
+In Paris during the 1920s, photographer Brassai brought attention to the underground lesbian bar scene with his photographs of customers at Le Monocle.
+Parisian bars and brasseries for lesbians were numerous in Montmartre as far back as the late 1800s and early 1900s; among them were Le Rat Mort, La Souris and the Hanneton.

 San Francisco's Mona's 440 Club, opened in 1936, is widely cited as the first lesbian bar in the United States.
 In the 1950s, bars began to emerge for working-class lesbians, white and black.
 Very characteristic of these (often referred to as "Old Gay") bars was binary heterosexist models of coupling and an enforcement of a (white) butch/femme or (black) stud/femme binary.
 Because of a lack of economic capital and segregation, house parties were popular among black lesbians.
 Lesbians who changed roles were looked down upon and sometimes referred to as "KiKi" or "AC/DC".
 Out of this early organizing of lesbians came the homophile movement and the Daughters of Bilitis.

 Lesbian and gay identification and bar culture expanded exponentially with the migration and passing through of people in big cities during and after World War II.

 In the 1960s, with the rise of the gay liberation movement and an increasing identification with the term and identity "lesbian", women's bars increased in popularity.
 The 1970s saw the rise of lesbian feminism, and bars became important community activist spaces.
-Lesbian bars also supported women's softball teams.
+Some lesbian bars in the U.S. also supported women's softball teams.